vglasfurd/oms-watsonx-starter-kit/integrations/conversational-search/README.md

 ## Recommendations
-Comparitive analysis was done on Elser1, Elser2, PDF, MarkDown and Elastic Search Indexing using FSCrawler for ingestion.
+Comparative analysis was done on Elser1, Elser2, PDF, MarkDown and Elastic Search Indexing using FSCrawler for ingestion.

 1. Elser2 is recommended over Elser1.